Local authority data: Electric vehicles and charging points

 On 8 September the then Prime Minister Liz Truss announced that a new Energy Price Guarantee (EPG) would instead be introduced from 1 October.
-This was set at £2,500 a year for typical levels of consumption and was initially planned to last two years.
+This was set at £2,500 a year for typical levels of consumption at the time and was initially planned to last two years.

-After a change of Prime Minister and Chancellor the new Chancellor of the Exchequer announced on 17 October 2022 that the Energy Price Guarantee would now only last sixth months ending at the end of March 2023.
-The Government set up a review to design a new more targeted approach which costs the taxpayer less.
+After a change of Prime Minister and Chancellor the new Chancellor of the Exchequer announced on 17 October 2022 that the EPG would now only last sixth months ending at the end of March 2023.

 On the morning of Budget 2023 the Chancellor announced that the EPG would remain at £2,500 for an additional three month to the end of June 2023.
 It would then increase as planned to £3,000 from July 2023 to March 2024.

-Households also received the £400 Energy Bills Support Scheme (EBSS) payment which covers the period 1 October 2022 to 31 March 2023.
+Households also received the £400 Energy Bills Support Scheme (EBSS) in monthly instalments between October 2022 and March 2023.

-There is relatively little difference in energy prices across Great Britain.
-Combined gas and electricity bills for standard levels of consumption varied in 2022 from £2,162 in the North East to £2,330 in North Wales & Merseyside.
+There is some difference in energy prices across Great Britain.
+Combined gas and electricity bills for standard levels of consumption varied in 2023 from £2,466 in the East Midlands to £2,691 in North Wales & Merseyside.
+Annual direct debit bills under the price cap Q1 2024 for (lower) typical levels of consumption vary by region from £1,888 in the East Midlands to £1,991 in North Wales & Merseyside.

 There is no price cap on non-domestic energy so increases in business energy bills could be larger still, affecting the economic viability of some and feeding through to higher consumer prices in general.
 The Government announcement on the Energy Price Guarantee said that there would be “equivalent support” for businesses and other non-domestic consumers.